Swami Vivekananda Airport: Statistics

+Aerocity

+In 2023, the Chief Minister of Chhattisgarh Bhupesh Baghel laid the foundation stone of Aerocity near Raipur Airport in 25 acre of land in Ramchandi area of Naya Raipur, with plans to have high-end hotels, a convention center, shopping complexes, and upscale restaurants and entertainment facilities.

+According to latest reports, now Aerocity will be made in 600 acre of land.

 Connectivity

 The airport is located 16 km from Raipur Junction railway station and 17 km from Bhatgaon ISBT Raipur.
 It is well connected by Raipur and Naya Raipur BRTS and cabs such as Ola and Uber.
 In addition, the Raipur Urban Public Transport Society operates direct air-conditioned city buses to the neighbouring cities of Bhilai and Durg, via Raipur.